hsalvesen/Oceans2700/README.md

 #### Exercise 4: Exiting the Bank

 With the authorities temporarily misled, your escape path is clear, save for one last hurdle: a state-of-the-art security system operated by capacitive touch sensors.
 Your challenge is to discern the intricate pattern and cautiously navigate through it.
-However, the countdown clock relentlessly ticks away, adding to the mounting pressure.

 Undeterred, you deactivate the sensors and, with your team, make a swift exit, melting into the shadows just as the confused police return to the now silent bank.
 Your heist is a triumph: the priceless artifact is yours, and the legend of the impenetrable bank vault is no more.